lihanqiang/lihanqiang/README.md

 My name is Jack, a FE newer, have already worked in this field for 6 years 😄.

-- 🔭 I’m currently working on CEC group, which is located at ChengDu China.
+- 🔭 I’m currently working on a small group, which is located at ChengDu China.
 - 🌱 I’m learning some web 3D vision technologies, such as WebGL/Threejs/UE5.